dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-07-10-The-Mind-Is-Friend-Or-Enemy.md

 header:
      teaser: /assets/images/wiapost/5022-The-Mind-Is-Friend-Or-Enemy.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![The Mind Is Friend Or Enemy](/assets/images/wiapost/5022-The-Mind-Is-Friend-Or-Enemy.jpg)

-## The Mind Is Friend Or Enemy
+# The Mind Is Friend Or Enemy

 For any human being, his mind is
 either an asset or a huge liability